 We also advise your contractor to discuss with the columbarium manufacturer the foundation’s height requirements for the finished grade level.
 This will allow for adequate height levels for landscaping pavers or concrete sidewalks.

 So if you are planning a columbarium garden project.
-Choose a columbarium manufacturer who will provide you the best advice and ensure that your columbaria are built on a solid foundation.
+Choose a columbarium manufacturer that encourages you to get the soil tested to ensure that the columbarium is placed on a solid foundation.

 A little soil testing in advance ensures that your cemetery columbarium will be “an attraction” for all the right reasons.